Tom Parker (judge): Positions

 A longtime ally and former aide of Roy Moore, whose candidacy for United States Senate was derailed following multiple allegations of romantically pursuing teenagers while an adult, he is known for his conservative views.
-He strongly opposes Roe v.
-Wade (calling it a "constitutional aberration") and has written a number of anti-abortion judicial opinions.
-Parker opposes same-sex marriage and has criticized the U.S. Supreme Court decision in Obergefell v.
-Hodges.
+He strongly opposed Roe v.
+Wade (1973), calling it a "constitutional aberration", and has written a number of anti-abortion judicial opinions.
+Parker was among the majority of the Alabama Supreme Court justices in 2015 that blocked probate judges from issuing same-sex marriage licenses, and he has criticized the U.S. Supreme Court decision in Obergefell v.
+Hodges (2015).